Kady Sandel Review: What Is Her Floating Agency Model?

 What Is Kady Sandel’s Aventive Academy?

-How I Earn Passive Income Without Outsourcing
+How to Earn Passive Income Without Outsourcing Services?

-I earn passive income without outsourcing with my local lead generation business.
+I earn passive income without outsourcing services with my local lead generation business.
 I create and rank websites on Google and rent them out to local businesses.
 Businesses get unlimited leads, and each site earns me $500 to $3,000 a month.
 I do all of the initial work but take all of the recurring profits.
 Since there is no outsourcing and no advertising campaigns, my profit margin is as high as 90%.

-Learn all of this from our local lead generation program.
-You can even earn while getting practical experience.
-You can earn commission by selling leads to my high-ticket client.
+To scale a local lead generation business, just repeat the rank-and-rent process as much as you want.
+I scaled to dozens of sites that earn me over $52K a month.
+Learn all of this from my local lead generation program.
+You can even earn while getting practical experience selling leads to my high-ticket client.

 Follow Me